 - Hearing impairment

-No medical exam means that they will never test your blood sugar levels to determine coverage.
+Since no medical exam is ever required, blood sugar levels are not tested to determine coverage.

 Level: For seniors with controlled diabetes, this plan is readily available from funeral insurance companies.
 Level plans offer low-cost coverage with no waiting period.